Viet Minh

 The Việt Nam Độc lập Vận động Đồng minh Hội was previously formed by Hồ Học Lãm in Nanjing, China, at some point between August 1935 and early 1936, when Vietnamese nationalist parties formed an anti-imperialist united front.
-This organization soon lapsed into inactivity, only to be appropriated by the Indochinese Communist Party (ICP) and Hồ Chí Minh in 1941.
+This organization soon lapsed into inactivity, only to be taken over by Ho Chi Minh and the ICP in 1941.
 They presented the organization as inclusive of political groups, with a founding charter more nationalist than communist.
-It exhorted “soldiers, workers, peasants, intellectuals, civil servants, merchants, young men and women” to overthrow “French jackals” and “Japanese fascists, while the group’s first chairman was a non-communist.
-In all, the Việt Minh established itself as the only organized anti-French and anti-Japanese resistance group.
-The Việt Minh initially formed to seek independence for Vietnam from the French Empire.
-The United States supported France.
-When the Japanese occupation began, the Việt Minh opposed Japan with support from the United States and the Republic of China.
-After World War II, the Việt Minh opposed the re-occupation of Vietnam by France, resulting in the Indochina War, and later opposed South Vietnam and the United States in the Vietnam War.
+It exhorted "soldiers, workers, peasants, intellectuals, civil servants, merchants, young men and women" to overthrow "French jackals" and "Japanese fascists", while the group's first chairman was a non-communist.
+In general, the Việt Minh established itself as the only organized anti-French and anti-Japanese resistance group.

+Following the Japanese occupation, the Việt Minh opposed Japan with support from the Republic of China, and later from the US Office of Strategic Services.
+After World War II, the Việt Minh established the Democratic Republic of Vietnam and opposed the re-occupation of Vietnam by the French Union, resulting in the First Indochina War.
+It also opposed non-communist Vietnamese nationalists, such as the Việt Nam Quốc Dân Đảng, during the civil conflicts, and later opposed the State of Vietnam as well as its successor, the Republic of Vietnam.
+Until 1948, this organization advocated putting aside the issue of class struggle and dictatorship of the proletariat to focus on gaining sovereignty for Vietnam.
+However, the organization's stance changed after being recognized by communist China and the Soviet Union in January 1950.

-The political leader and founder of Việt Minh was Hồ Chí Minh.
+The political leader of Việt Minh was Ho Chi Minh.
 The military leadership was under the command of Võ Nguyên Giáp.
 Other founders were Lê Duẩn and Phạm Văn Đồng.

 The Việt Nam Độc lập Đồng minh is not to be confused with the Việt Nam Cách mệnh Đồng minh Hội (League for the Vietnamese Revolution, abbreviated as Việt Cách) which was founded by Nguyễn Hải Thần.
-Việt Cách later joined the Vietnamese National Coalition in 1946.
+Việt Cách later briefly joined the Vietnamese National Coalition in 1946.

+Today, the Vietnam Fatherland Front – a socio-political coalition led by the Communist Party of Vietnam forming the Vietnamese government – is recognized as the modern incarnation of the Việt Minh front in current Vietnamese politics.

+Foundation

+The League for Independence of Vietnam (Viet Minh) was founded on 19 May 1941 in Pác Bó, Cao Bằng province (in northern Vietnam).
+Ho Chi Minh was the founder and his Indochinese Communist Party was the main leadership organization within Viet Minh.

+Leadership

+Ho Chi Minh was the highest leader.
+Nguyễn Lương Bằng was appointed as the Direct of the General Department (from 1941 to 1951).
+Hoàng Văn Thụ was appointed as the Secretary of the General Department (from 1941 to 1943 when he was captured by colonial French), and then Hoàng Quốc Việt took over the position (from 1943 to 1951).

+Nguyen Luong Bang, Hoang Van Thu and Hoang Quoc Viet were members of the Communist Party.